Top Nine Workouts to Burn Fat

-For an especially challenging workout, go backwards.
+For an especially challenging workout, go backward.
 Forward training works your hip flexors and quadriceps.
-Move in reverse and you're exercising glutes and hamstrings.
-One of the big advantages of the elliptical machine is that you don't have to strain your head and neck looking behind you if you want to go backwards.
+Move-in reverse and you're exercising glutes and hamstrings.
+One of the big advantages of the elliptical machine is that you don't have to strain your head and neck looking behind you if you want to go backward.

 #4 - Cycling burns 396 calories in 30 minutes.
 (Riding at 14-16 miles per hour.)
 Adjust your seat for an optimal ride.
 Raise it high enough to that when your foot is on the pedal, at the bottom of the stroke, your knee is at a very slight bend.
 Your seat shouldn't push you forward or back.
 You should feel like the bones in your rear are providing the most support.